Undergraduate

 You’ll also get involved with exciting collaborative events such as exhibitions, residencies, and site-specific responses.

-The course has been designed to provide students with the support, technical skills, and confidence to develop their work and meet the challenges of being a practicing artist today.
+The course has been designed to provide students with the support, technical skills, and confidence to develop their work and meet the challenges of being a practising artist today.

 Fine art course exhibition piece